open-cogsci/osdoc/content/pages/tutorials/beginner.md

 ## Understanding errors

-Understanding error messages is a crucial skill when working with OpenSeame.
+Being able to understand error messages is a crucial skill when working with OpenSeame.
 After all, a newly built experiment rarely runs immediately without any errors!

 Let's say that we made a mistake during one of the steps above.
-When trying to runthe experiment, we get the following error message (%FigErrorMessage):
+When trying to run the experiment, we get the following error message (%FigErrorMessage):

 %--
 figure: